roeeyn/challenge-generator/README.md

 ### Generate a `java` challenge

-> **WARNING** Even if we can create a challenge for Java, we haven't tested it yet on Jude0 so the submission tools may not work correctly as the testframework and run file are not yet implemented.
+> :warning: Even if we can create a challenge for Java, we haven't tested it yet on Jude0 so the submission tools may not work correctly as the testframework and run file are not yet implemented.

 ```bash
 npx @roeeyn/challenge-generator --programming-language java -s